-How to choose your reusable nappies - what's best for you
+How to choose reusable nappies - what's best for you

 Here are some more things to consider.....

-Pocket nappies are a good compromise between effectiveness and drying time for general daytime use, if they have bamboo inserts.
+Pocket nappies or all-in-two nappies are a good compromise between absorbency and drying time for general daytime use, if they have bamboo inserts.
+The sort of pocket nappies that have 2 extra rows of elastic inside give much better poo containment than the ones that are plain inside.
 Bamboo two-part nappies are brilliant but take ages to dry.

-LittleLambs make some very reasonably priced "one size fit most" pocket nappies and sized fitted nappies (in bamboo, microfibre or cotton) and wraps.
+LittleLambs make some very reasonably priced "one size fit most" pocket nappies and sized two-part nappies (in bamboo, microfibre or cotton) and wraps.
 These are made in Turkey using Oekotex fabrics.
-There are also some amazingly cheap Chinese imports available on ebay but you don't know anything about the conditions in which they were made.
+There are also some amazingly cheap Chinese imports available on ebay but you don't know anything about the conditions in which they were made - the inserts are sometimes sold separately so they may not be as cheap as they seem at first glance.
+Avoid microfibre inserts.
 A second-hand nappy from a reliable manufacturer may be a better budget option.

-Pocket nappies are generally the most slim-fitting and come in some really great colours and fun patterns, but they are not always the most absorbent.
-The new style of TotsBots Easyfit all-in-one nappies (Easyfit Star) is very trim.
+Pocket nappies or all-in-two nappiesare generally the most slim-fitting and come in some really great colours and fun patterns, but they are not always the most absorbent.
+TotsBots Easyfit Star all-in-one nappies are very trim.
 Two-part nappies and traditional terry squares with separate wraps give the classic "big bum" look, which is really cute!

-Microfibre is quickest to dry, then cotton, then bamboo.
+Microfibre is quickest to dry, then cotton, then bamboo, then hemp.
 Generally speaking, the more absorbent a nappy is, the longer it takes to dry.
+Beware of any nappy that boasts many layers of absorbent fabric - it'll take forever to dry in our damp British climate.
+Pocket nappies and all-in-two nappies are better for drying because the inserts are quite thin when unfolded or separated out - it's better to use several thinner inserts (or inserts that fold) rather than one big fat insert.
 Fitted nappies are especially slow to dry because of the elastic which traps the wetness.
-All-in-one nappies, where the absorbent inner part is permanently attached to the waterproof outer can be very slow to dry because it's hard to get good air circulation to all parts of the nappy.
-Pocket nappies are better because the inserts are quite thin when unfolded or separated out.
+All-in-one nappies, where the absorbent inner part is permanently attached to the waterproof outer, can be the worse because it's hard to get good air circulation to all parts of the nappy - beware especially of all-in-one nappies where the absorbent part is completely attached , on all sides, to the cover - they'll be impossible to dry unless you live in Australia.
 Old-fashioned flat nappies are very quick to dry considering how absorbent they are, since they unfold to a single layer of fabric.

 A lot of childminders and daycare staff would struggle with flat nappies, especially terry squares.
 They have no problem with any of the other sorts if they are all set up ready to use, with pockets stuffed and size appropriately adjusted.